-No more paper, math errors, or mailing delays!
-Get your refunds quicker with direct deposit option.
+No more paper, math errors, or mailing delays when you e-file!
+Get your refund quicker with direct deposit.

-E-file today, pay by April 17, 2018, to avoid penalties and interest.
+E-file today, pay by April 15, 2019, to avoid penalties and interest.

 E-file through an Authorized IRS/DOR e-file provider or by using your personal computer and the Internet.